Mary Kay Hungate

 Tech to enter league on July 1, 2013

-Not only does Hungate serve as the sports administrator for men's and women's basketball, women's soccer, softball, women's tennis, women's bowling and women's volleyball, but she is also in charge of NCAA compliance for all of the university's 16 NCAA sanctioned programs.
+Not only does Hungate serve as the sports administrator for softball, women's volleyball, men's and women's track and field, and women's bowling, but she is also in charge of NCAA compliance for all of the university's 16 NCAA sanctioned programs.

 As one of the top two ranking administrators in the Tech Athletics Department, Hungate is part of a senior staff that was instrumental in helping the University earn an invitation to join Conference USA starting July 1, 2013.